XsongyangX/comp520-golite/README.md

   * `$2`: (optional) if it is `compare` then the script checks for the invariant
   * `first`: Contains the first pretty printed output of valid `.go` files
   * `second`: Contains the second pretty printed output of valid `.go` files.
 Requires the first pretty printed output be successfully printed.
-* `verify.sh`: Calls `test.sh` first then `verify.sh` in the `3-semantics+codegen` folder to check for the behavior of the generated code.
-I made this because the `test.sh` does not work for this phase of testing.

 Comments found in both files provide more details as to the requirements.
 Since a large portion of grading is performed automatically, please ensure to follow the input/output specifications **exactly**.
 You must be able to run the provided scripts on the SOCS Trottier machines.